solidjs/solid/README.md

 That `_el$` is a real div element and `props.name`, `Taylor` in this case, is appended to its child nodes.
 Notice that `props.name` is wrapped in a function.
 That is because that is the only part of this component that will ever execute again.
 Even if a name is updated from the outside only that one expression will be re-evaluated.
 The compiler optimizes initial render and the runtime optimizes updates.
 It's the best of both worlds.

+Want to see what code Solid generates [try it online](https://solid-template-explorer.netlify.app/).

 ## Installation

 > _`npm init solid <project-type> <project-name>` is available with npm 6+._